pfizer-opensource/CoSpred/readme.md

 #### Option 2: Build the computational environment locally

-This [Code Ocean](https://codeocean.com) Compute Capsule will allow you to reproduce the results published by the author on your local machine by following the instructions below.
+The provided dockerfile will allow you to reproduce the workflow and results published by the author on your local machine by following the instructions below.

 > If there's any software requiring a license that needs to be run during the build stage, you'll need to make your license available.